thomasyu888/GENIE-Sponsored-Projects/README.md

                         Optional parameter to specify cbioportal folder
                         location
   --production          Whether to run in production mode or not.
+Default: false --use-grs             Whether to use grs or use dd as primary mapping.
 Default: false
 ```

 Example command line:

-This runs the release pipeline for BLADDER 1.1 in non-production mode (staging).
+This runs the release pipeline for BLADDER 1.1 in non-production mode (staging) with GRS enabled.

 ```
-geniesp BLADDER 1.1-consortium --upload
+geniesp BLADDER 1.1-consortium --upload --use-grs
 ```

 Example command using docker: